JayaWinata/Tuberculosis-Prediction/README.md

 ## Overview

 This project predicts the presence of Tuberculosis (TB) using clinical and diagnostic tabular data.
-It leverages machine learning to assist in early diagnosis and uses modern ML tooling (DVC, MLflow) to ensure reproducibility, experiment tracking, and model versioning.
+It leverages machine learning to assist in early diagnosis and uses modern ML tooling such as DVC and MLflow to ensure reproducibility, experiment tracking, and model versioning.
+This project also serves as a demonstration of how to integrate MLflow and DVC in a practical MLOps workflow for managing data, models, and experiments effectively.

 ## Key Features